Professionalism in dentistry

-While defining it can be challenging, the importance of professionalism is indisputable.
-The RCDSO Code of Ethics states that dentists should “commit to the highest level of professionalism.”
+While defining professionalism can be challenging, the importance of it is indisputable to dental professionals.
+The Royal College of Dental Surgeons of Ontario's Code of Ethics states that dentists should “commit to the highest level of professionalism.”
 The Supreme Court of Canada has ruled that “promoting professionalism” is a duty of regulatory bodies that “outweighs the protection of any commercial interests of professionals.”
-Professionalism is an indispensable component of the social contract between dentists and patients.
+Let's discuss why professionalism is an indispensable component of the social contract between dentists and patients.

 Professionalism leads to better patient care

 Trust is the foundation of a successful dentist-patient relationship.
 A patient's level of confidence in the practitioner determines whether he or she will regularly seek dental care.
 Furthermore, a patient who believes a dentist is honest is more likely to accept the dentist’s treatment recommendation than one who is concerned the plan may be financially motivated.
 Similarly, studies indicate that patients are more inclined to discuss relevant personal health information with dentists who are well-groomed, speak with a professional tone of voice and appear confident.

 Embracing professionalism and avoiding pitfalls

 Building trust with patients may include looking; however, professional behaviour is just as important.
 For example, patients develop trust when they know their personal information will be kept confidential and when they are able to make fully informed choices that are respected and protected.
 Furthermore, dentists who always act in their patients’ best interests earn trust.